The Modern Son of Man

-Unfortunately, because he did not tell his friends or family why he divorced his wife at the time, that became detrimental for him because some of his friends and family were led to believe that he was at fault.
-That belief was then considered validated because not very long after he left his wife he dated several women.
-That caused more of his friends and relatives to assume that he had been unfaithful to his wife, and more of his friends and family were led to believe that he had tried to profit from his marriage.
-But even though those assumptions were not true, he did nothing about it, and said nothing about it.
+Unfortunately, it became to his detriment that he did not tell his friends or family why he divorced his wife, because some of his friends and family either assumed or were led to believe that he was at fault.
+That belief was then considered validated because within a year after he left his wife he dated several women.
+That apparently caused more of his friends and relatives to assume that he had been unfaithful to his wife, and more of his friends and family were led to believe that he had tried to profit from his marriage.
+But even though neither of those assumptions were true, he did nothing about it, and said nothing about it.